MarcoSero/Nimble/README.md

     // OR
     [NimbleStore nb_setup_iCloudStore:&error]

-The iCloud set up, thanks to iOS 7's API is completely asynchronous and a local store is created ready to use waiting for the iCloud's one.
+The iCloud set up, thanks to iOS 7's API is natively completely asynchronous and a local store is created ready to use waiting for the iCloud's one.

 ### Savers

 Easily save in main or background thread, everithing is then merged into the main context

-    [NimbleStore nb_saveInBackground:^(NimbleContextType contextType) {
+    [NimbleStore nb_saveInBackground:^(NBContextType contextType) {
       Book *book = [Book nb_createInContextOfType:contextType];
       book.name = @"Best book ever";
     }];